lgw2/lgw2.github.io/_teaching/csci127-summer-2019/syllabus.md

 ### Exam review sessions
 There will be exam review sessios with the SmartyCats tutor before the second and third Practicums, on 6/26 and 7/3.

 ### Visualizing your code
 You can paste your Python code into the tool [here](http://pythontutor.com/) and see what executes with every step.
 This is *very helpful!*

+### Checking your work
+You can compare the output of your program with a sample output using a tool like [https://text-compare.com/](https://text-compare.com/).
+Just copy the sample output on one side and your program's output on the other.
+After you press the Compare button, you will see any differences between the text on the left and the text on the right.
+You should aim to get your program's output to be identical to the sample output.

 ### Installing Python
 If you would like to work on programming assignments or labs on your own personal